-We next discuss performance summaries for parallel programs, as shown within the listings below , which present the combined output generated by the $-\log_v{iew}$ option.
+We next discuss performance summaries for parallel programs, as shown within listing and listing, which presents the output generated by the -log_view option.
 The program that generated this data is KSP Tutorial ex10.
 The code loads a matrix and right-hand-side vector from a binary file and then solves the resulting linear system; the program then repeats this process for a second linear system.
 This particular case was run on four processors of an Intel x86_64 Linux cluster, using restarted GMRES and the block Jacobi preconditioner, where each block was solved with ILU.
 The two input files medium and arco6 can be downloaded from this FTP link.